-Symptoms may appear between two and 14 days after exposure to the virus.
+Symptoms may appear two to 14 days after exposure to the virus.
 Children have similar, but usually milder, symptoms than adults.
-Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes are at higher risk of more serious complication from COVID-19.
+Older adults and people who have severe underlying medical conditions are at higher risk of more serious complication from COVID-19.

 Call 911 and get immediate medical attention if you have these warning signs:

 This list does not include all possible symptoms.
-Contact your healthcare provider if you are concerned you may coronavirus, have other symptoms or have any severe symptoms.
+Contact your healthcare provider if you’re concerned you may have coronavirus or have any severe symptoms.